Michaël Isabey

-Michaël Isabey (born 20 February 1975 in Pontarlier, Doubs) is a French football coach and former player who played as a midfielder.
+Michaël Isabey (born 20 February 1975) is a French football coach and former player who played as a midfielder.
 He is currently the manager of Dijon FCO's U19 squad.
 While at Sochaux he played as a substitute as they won the 2004 Coupe de la Ligue Final.

 Coaching career

 Isabey was appointed manager of Racing Besançon in June 2014.
 He left the position in March 2017.

 On 20 June 2019, Dijon FCO announced, that they had hired Isabey as manager for the U19 squad.